 8 Frederick's Place, Old Jewry, London.

-This was where my father worked, right up until his death in 1973, as a chartered accountant for Mann, Judd & Co.
-He started here as an intern during his lengthy accountancy studies - & upon graduation continued to work & progress with the company.
+This was where my father worked, right up until his death in 1973, as a chartered accountant for Mann Judd & Co.
+He started here as an intern during his lengthy accountancy studies - and upon graduation continued to work and progress with the company.
 He must have worked here then for about 20 years.

-The building is located off a side-road off 'Poultry' - very near the Bank of England, & a short walk from St Paul's.
-'Bank' tube station is just across the way - so presumably this was where he would have caught the train to each day (in later years off course having set off on the main-line from Maidenhead to Paddington).
+The building is located off a side-road off 'Poultry' (appropriate maybe for the son of a butcher!) - very near the Bank of England, and a short walk from St Paul's.
+'Bank' tube station is just across the way - so presumably this was where he would have caught the train to each day (in later years of course having set off on the main-line from Maidenhead to Paddington).

 Funnily enough, I'd never seen this building until 2006 when I undertook another 'tragical history tour' with Sam!
-It was great to see where he'd worked all those years.
-It is now the HQ of British Linen Advisers Ltd - Mann Judd & Co having long been swallowed up within the Touche Ross organization.
+It was great to see where he'd worked all those years at long last, as I always wondered how it looked.
+It's now the HQ of British Linen Advisers Ltd - Mann Judd & Co having long been swallowed up within the Touche Ross organization.
 In a nice gesture, they continued to send my mother a Christmas hamper each year.

-These 2 photos above show the interior of Frederick's Place as it is now, & were kindly sent to me in May 2007 by Rob Holman.
-He found my site whilst doing a Google-search on the building, where he works:
+These 2 photos above show the interior of Frederick's Place as it is now, and were kindly sent to me in May 2007 by Rob Holman (he'd actually found my site whilst doing a Google search on the building, where he worked).

-Rob: "I have worked within 7/8 Fred's for about 2 months on & off, & am
+Rob: "I have worked within 7/8 Fred's for about 2 months on and off, and am

-interested in the history of the building & the surroundings.
+interested in the history of the building and the surroundings.
 It's very

 Thanks very much for that, Rob - you are a star man!